Rizwanabro/Midterm-Mongodb/README.md

-A project from the Course Data Acquisition by Professor Spence
+A Midterm exam project from the Course Data Acquisition by Professor Spence.
+Scrapping and extracting data to Mongodb using python